-Our original and innovative curriculum contains specific learning goals, pre- and post-assessment tools, and seven fully-packaged lesson plans that cover a wide variety of literary terms and topics.
+Our original and innovative curriculum is aimed at 9th – 12th graders and contains specific learning goals, pre- and post-assessment tools, and seven fully-packaged lesson plans that cover a wide variety of literary terms and topics.
 Each lesson includes a pre-writing activity, directions for implementation, suggested literature, worksheets to assist in reading comprehension, engaging post-reading activities, a creative writing project, and a grading rubric.

 In addition to this curriculum, our staff team of industry professionals offers support services that include meetings with our Education Specialist, Senior Staff, and authors; potential publication of student work on our website; and exclusive cover art for your class’s chapbook, created by one of our esteemed artists.

 Brink Literacy Project has run trials of its Youth Writing Program at Northeast Ohio College Preparatory High School in Cleveland, Ohio and at Urban Peak Community Center in Denver, Colorado.